When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Age Can Babies Have Honey and Lemon?

-Babies can have lemon from around six months, but honey should be avoided until they’re at least one year old due to the risk of botulism.
+Babies can have lemon from around six months, but you must strictly avoid honey until they are at least one year old.
+Honey carries a risk of infant botulism, a rare but serious illness.

 Can Babies Have Lemon Juice In Puree?